-This document is adapted from Code for America’s Code of Conduct and Anti-Harrassment Policy.
+This document is adapted from Code for America’s Code of Conduct and Anti-Harassment Policy.

 OpenOakland’s Code of Conduct

-The OpenOakland community expects that OpenOakland network activities, events, and digital forums:
+The OpenOakland community expects that OpenOakland activities, events, and digital forums:

 - Are a safe and respectful environment for all participants.

 - Are a place where people are free to fully express their identities.